 6. Add FAQPage schema — answer the questions AI agents ask on behalf of buyers

-A store implementing all seven would score 70+ on the AICE diagnostic.
-That's the difference between invisible and recommended.
+A store implementing all seven would score meaningfully higher on the AICE diagnostic than one that skips them.
+Our audits suggest the gap between stores with and without these fundamentals is substantial.

 Why This Matters More for Australian Stores